trashhalo/logseq-graph-analysis/README.md

   - Navigate - Clicking a node will open it in logseq to edit
   - Shortest Path - Find the shortest path between 2 notes.
 Click a note to select it.
   - Adamic Adar - Find secret connections between your notes.
 Click a note to learn which notes the algorithm thinks are linked
+- If there are nodes you wish to hide from your graph add the page property `graph-hide:: true`
+  - If you are interested in seeing suprising paths in your notes its a good idea to add this to notes that have lots of connections.

 ## Development